crukci-bioinformatics/mga2/README.md

 the total number of sequences; the sizes of the segments are based on the sample of reads and have been scaled accordingly.

-The bars are displayed in green for expected species, gold for controls and red for unexpected species, i.e. possible contaminants.
+The bars are coloured green for expected species, gold for controls and red for unexpected species, i.e. possible contaminants.

 The transparency of each segment represents the error or mismatch rate for the